WalterEscamilla/wordle-backend/Readme.md

 TODO

- 1. insert in game details
+ 1. insert in game details. done, validate attemtps
  2. get users with more games wind
  3. get words most used
  4.add testing